 Meet our volunteers!
-Each month, we highlighting a stand-out volunteer (or two) and how they support families.
+Each month, we highlight a stand-out volunteer (or two) and how they support families.
 For November, meet Kathy Comperchio, whose years of dedication have made a difference for countless families.

 - How long have you volunteered with us?

 I’ve volunteered with RMHC-CNI for about nine and a half years at three different Ronald McDonald Houses in the area.

 - Where do you usually volunteer, and what do you typically do?

 I volunteer at the Ronald McDonald House near Loyola University Medical Center.
 I’m the House organizer and I also tackle special projects, which I love doing.
 Some of my typical tasks include sorting donations, shelving and stocking supplies, and organizing various areas of the House that need attention (pantry, toy room, kitchen cabinets, etc.).No job is too big or too small, because I know it all makes a difference.
 I can be found anywhere in the House happily doing whatever needs to be done that helps our staff and volunteers take care of our families.

 - Why did you first start volunteering with RMHC, and what keeps you coming back?